-Investing in company trips abroad, training budgets and employee benefits pays dividends for businesses, explains MVF CFO Michael Teixeira
+Investing in company trips abroad, training budgets and employee benefits pays dividends for businesses, explains MVF CEO Michael Teixeira

 2017 will mark the third year that MVF has offered the chance for its entire staff to go to Ibiza for the weekend.

 In May, everyone who chooses to go will be flown to Europe’s most popular party destination for three days of sun, sea and celebrations with their colleagues in recognition of hitting our targets for the year.